Hillarys Group Tax Strategy

 - Reasonably believe that transactions are structured to give a tax result which is not inconsistent with the economic consequences (unless specific legislation anticipates that result), nor contrary to the intentions of Parliament.

-- Interpret the relevant laws in a reasonable way, and ensure transactions are structured consistently.
+- Interpret the relevant laws in a reasonable way, and ensure transactions are structured consistently with a co-operative relationship.

 Signed on behalf of the Hillarys Group